techadarsh/RAG-ENTERPRISE/INGESTION_SUMMARY.md

-# 🎉 Event-Driven Ingestion Microservice - Implementation Summary
+#  Event-Driven Ingestion Microservice - Implementation Summary

-## ✅ COMPLETE - All Deliverables Ready!
+## [x] COMPLETE - All Deliverables Ready!

 ---

-## 📦 What Was Built
+##  What Was Built

 ### 🆕 New Microservice: Ingestion Worker